simeonrowsell/simseneca/src/pages/blog/design-systems-existential-angst.md

 But when I open that design system up 👌 Mmm, yeh.
 Order.

 For a brief period of my day, everything is mapped out, naming conventions aligned, all states accounted for.
 I have all the corner puzzle pieces grouped together, the straight edges in another, the rest by colour.
 I can design complex products in delicious, gut-biome-friendly, bite-sized components.
 The world of [Brad Frost](https://bradfrost.com/) and his atomic design modus operandi is blissful.
+Everything makes sense.

 Of course, in practise it's not quite that easy.